 Modern slavery statement

 The Chartered Insurance Institute (“CII”) is a Chartered Body, incorporated under a Royal Charter, with its principal office based in the UK.
-The CII also has offices based in India, Hong Kong and the United Arab Emirates, as illustrated in the organisational chart below.
+The CII also has offices based in India, Hong Kong and the United Arab Emirates, as illustrated in the organisational chart below, however it should be noted that the CII has made the decision to wind down its Indian entity which we expect to be completed in the next 12 to 18 months.
 The CII has a global membership base.
-This statement is made to provide clarity on the CII’s compliance with its obligations pursuant to Section 54 of the Modern Slavery Act.
+This statement is made to provide clarity on the CII’s compliance with its obligations pursuant to Section 54 of the Modern Slavery Act 2015.

 The CII is a professional body providing membership and qualifications for individuals working within the insurance and financial services industry.
 The CII is a global organisation, which provides its goods and services internationally.
 The CII can confirm that other than an examination centre based in Pakistan, which is provided by a third party supplier subject to a contract which obliges that party to comply with all applicable laws (including the Modern Slavery Act), it does not source any goods or services directly from any of the top 10 countries with the highest prevalence of modern slavery.